Donald Trump Calls Colby Covington Following UFC Win And Woke Culture Attack

 “Ladies and gentlemen, the silent majority is ready to make some noise,” Covington said.
 “If you thought that was a beating, wait until November 3 when Donald Trump gets his hands on Sleepy Joe.
 That’s going to be a landslide.”

-Covington is among the most outspoken UFC stars and is seen as a provocateur of the current culture war.
-However, he also speaks to the MMA fanbase that has a growing reputation for tilting towards conservative values.
+Covington is among the most outspoken UFC stars and is seen as a provocateur in the current culture war.
+However, he also speaks to the MMA fanbase that has a growing reputation for tilting toward conservative values.

 Leading up to the contest between Covington and Woodley, the fighters engaged in a war of words revolving around the culture war.
 As reported by the Daily Mail, former UFC welterweight champion Woodley wore a Black Lives Matter shirt during pre-fight press events.
-Covington took offense against the shirt slogan that read “Make racists catch the fade again.”
+Covington took offense to the shirt slogan that read “Make racists catch the fade again.”

 Covington set the stage for a grudge match by claiming Woodley is “racist” and a “domestic terrorist sympathizer.”